RodniO/Low-rank-Monte-Carlo/README.md

 This repository contains a Fortran code of the methods from [2] A.I.
 Osinsky.
 Rectangular maximum volume and projective volume search algorithms // arXiv 1809.02334 (Submitted on 7 Sep 2018)

+Also includes matrix completion algorithm based on projective volume from O.S.
+Lebedeva, A.I.
+Osinsky, S.V.
+Petrov.
+Low-Rank Approximation Algorithms for Matrix Completion with Random Sampling // Comput.
+Math. and Math.
+Phys.
+61, 799–815 (2021).

 Module ModAppr contains subroutines for low-rank approximations.
+Module ModRecon contains subroutines for matrix completion (reconstruction).
 There are also vector (ModVec) and matrix (ModMtrx) modules, which can be quite useful.

-The use of all of the approximation algorithms is illustrated in incfiles/ExampleA.f90 and incfiles/ExampleB.f90
+The use of all of the approximation algorithms is illustrated in incfiles/ExampleA.f90 and incfiles/ExampleB.f90.
+Matrix completion is illustrated in incfiles/ExampleR.f90

 To compile and run it, use either